• Home

 2005 Freehold Theater Lab Diversity Scholarship

-2002 Fringe First Award for Black to My Roots @ Edinburgh Festival Fringe
+2002 Fringe First Award for Black to My Roots: African American Tales from the Head and the Heart @ Edinburgh Festival Fringe, Scotland

 Kathya used nuanced humor and song to provide the audience with a glimpse into the first-hand experiences of normal people living through and being a part of the Civil Rights Movement.
 Her ability to adapt her stories to a classroom setting was also remarkable; she provided a self-contained history and social justice lesson while spinning a tale that captivated adults and children alike. – Kyle, Whitman College